Integrity: One of Our Values

-Principles in Brief
+Principle in Brief

-Acting with integrity requires courage because doing the right thing is sometimes difficult or uncomfortable—especially when it involves challenging your supervisor or others who can affect your future.
+Acting with integrity requires courage because doing the right thing is sometimes difficult or uncomfortable — especially when it involves challenging your supervisor or others who can affect your future.
 We are always expected to do what is right rather than what is easy, even if it makes us subject to criticism or ridicule.
 When things aren’t going well or there is pressure to improve results, we must resist the temptation to cut corners.
-It is never acceptable to compromise safety, compliance standards or our principles for a short-term gain.
+It is never acceptable to compromise safety, compliance standards, or our principles for a short-term gain.
 What good are principles if we abandon them under pressure?

 Integrity is the foundation for trust and mutually beneficial relationships with all our constituencies.
-Trust is earned by helping others succeed, keeping commitments, being honest, sharing credit for success, making tough decisions in a timely manner, admitting mistakes and proactively taking corrective action when you fall short.
+Trust is earned by helping others succeed, keeping commitments, being honest, sharing credit for success, making tough decisions in a timely manner, admitting mistakes, and proactively taking corrective action when you fall short.
 You build trust and a reputation for integrity over time by demonstrating that you are a good steward and will always strive to do what is right.

 Integrity is important in everyday interactions and decisions.
-This requires providing timely and honest feedback that will help your co-workers—including proactively pointing out when someone is making a mistake or headed for failure and providing praise when it is genuine and earned.
+This requires providing timely and honest feedback that will help your coworkers, including proactively pointing out when someone is making a mistake or headed for failure and providing praise when it is genuine and earned.
 It also requires speaking up when you have been asked to do something you’re not good at.
 Integrity spurs a sense of obligation and willingness to take such actions even when difficult.

-Understand it Better
+Understand It Better

 Examples